Argentina national football team: History

-The first ever match Argentina played was against Uruguay on 20 June 1902, (Note: There is a precedent of a match played between an Argentine representative against an Uruguayan side, on 16 May 1901, in Paso del Molino.
-Nevertheless, most historians discard this match as the first, stating that match was not organised by the AUF but by the Albion F.C..
-In fact, the initial line-up featured nine players from Albion and two from Nacional.) the first international for both sides, held in Montevideo, with Argentina winning 6–0.
-During the first years of its existence, Argentina only played friendly matches against other South American teams.
-The reasons for this varied, including long travel times between countries and the interruption due to World War I.
+The first ever match Argentina played was against Uruguay on June 20, 1902, in Montevideo.
+(Note: There is a precedent of a match played between an Argentine representative against an Uruguayan side, on 16 May 1901, in Paso del Molino.
+Nevertheless, most historians discard this match as the first, stating that match was not organised by the AUF but by Albion F.C..
+In fact, the initial line-up featured nine players from Albion and two from Nacional.)
+It was the first international match for both sides, and Argentina won 6–0.
+During the first years of Argentina's existence, the team only played friendly matches against other South American teams.
+The reasons for this varied, including long travel times between countries and the outbreak of World War I.

-La Albiceleste has appeared in FIFA World Cup finals six times, including the first ever final on 30 July 1930, which they lost 4–2 to Uruguay.
-Argentina won their next final on 25 June 1978, beating the Netherlands 3–1.
-Eight years later, in 1986, Argentina led by Diego Maradona won their second title with a 3–2 victory over West Germany.
-Four years later, in 1990, Maradona led Argentina to the final, but lost 1–0 to West Germany, by a much-disputed penalty.
-With Lionel Messi as captain, Argentina reached the final in 2014, where they were beaten 1–0 by Germany in extra time.
-Argentina would eventually win their third FIFA World Cup in 2022 by defeating France on penalties, after a 3–3 draw after extra time.
-The team's World Cupwinning managers are César Luis Menotti in 1978, Carlos Bilardo in 1986 and Lionel Scaloni in 2022.
+Argentina has appeared in the FIFA World Cup final seven times, including the first ever final on 30 July 1930, which they lost 4–2 to Uruguay.
+Argentina won their next final on 25 June 1978, beating the Netherlands 3–1 on extra time.
+In 1986, Diego Maradona led Argentina to their second title with a 3–2 victory over West Germany.
+Maradona led Argentina to the final again in 1990, but the team lost 1–0 to West Germany by a much-disputed penalty.
+With Lionel Messi as captain, Argentina reached the final in 2014, where they were defeated 1–0 by Germany in extra time.
+Argentina won their third FIFA World Cup in 2022 by defeating France in a penalty shoot-out, after a 3–3 draw.
+In the 2026 World Cup, Argentina reached the final again but lost 1–0 to Spain, finishing as runners-up.
+This match was very controversial as many football fans deemed the Argentine team's behavior after losing the game to be unprofessional.
+Argentina's World Cup-winning managers are César Luis Menotti (1978), Carlos Bilardo (1986) and Lionel Scaloni (2022).

-Argentina has also been very successful in the South American Football Championship, the Copa América, winning it 16 times; they were crowned champions most recently in 2024.
+Argentina has won the Copa América a record 16 times, most recently in 2024.
 The team also won the inaugural FIFA Confederations Cup in 1992 and the CONMEBOL–UEFA Cup of Champions in 1993 and 2022.
 In March 2007, Argentina reached the top of the FIFA Men's World Ranking for the first time.